TezBaydu/Resume-project/ux.md

                 - Images, layout, menu
                 - make it easy to navigate
                 - quality over quantity content
+                - Mentor advised  color site: [Color advised site](https://coolors.co)
         - Wireframing sites to investigate:
             - Balsamiq
+                - 30 day free trial, nervous this may not be long enough for projects
             - Marvel
+                - Free for only 1 project and need to produce 4 and so nervous to use
             - Figma
+                - Signed up as advised by mentor and looks like it is free to use at it's basic stage which is just what is needed
             - Wireframe.cc
+                - Only 7 day free trial and don;t think this will be long enough for first project
             - justinmind.com

 ## Surface